datacarpentry/r-raster-vector-geospatial/_posts/2015-10-26-Rast02-Reproject-Raster.md

 ###Goals / Objectives

-After completing this activity, you will know:
+After completing this activity, you will:

-* How to reproject a  raster in R
+* Be able to reproject a raster in R

 ###Things You'll Need To Complete This Lesson

+Please be sure you have the most current version of `R` and, preferably, RStudio to write your code.

 ###R Libraries to Install:

 * **raster:** `install.packages("raster")`
 * **rgdal:** `install.packages("rgdal")`

-####Tools To Install

-Please be sure you have the most current version of `R` and preferably R studio to write your code.

 ####Data to Download

 Download the workshop data:

-* <a href="http://files.figshare.com/2387965/NEON_RemoteSensing.zip" class="btn btn-success"> DOWNLOAD Sample NEON Raster Data Derived from LiDAR over Harvard
+ <a href="http://files.figshare.com/2387965/NEON_RemoteSensing.zip" class="btn btn-success"> DOWNLOAD Sample NEON Raster Data Derived from LiDAR over Harvard
 Forest and SJER Field Sites</a>

 The LiDAR and imagery data used to create the rasters in this dataset were